 Afghanistan

-During the second half of 2021, Afghan cases began to gradually change, with some high-profile cases and increased claims regarding personal risk of persecution.
+During the second half of 2021, decisions on Afghan cases began to gradually change, also possibly due to the presence of some high-profile cases and increased claims regarding personal risk of persecution.
 As a result, the annual recognition rate of Afghan applicants reached a national record of 10%, although still far below the average EU recognition rate.

-In 2022 for the first time in a decade the Afghan applicants were treated non-discriminatory with 49% overall recognition rate (14% refugee recognition rate and 35% subsidiary protection rate) and 51% rate of rejection.
-Out of all 69 Afghan cases decided on their substance just 20% were dealt in accelerated procedure as manifestly unfounded, while in 2021 these were 86% of the decided cases, and 95% in 2020.
-Afghan applicants enjoyed a 49% overall recognition (14% refugee status and 35% subsidiary protection), with 51% rejection.
-The majority of them (95%),[7] however, continued to abscond before receiving a first instance decision, which was issued on the merits in just 0.7%[8] of the caseload.
+In 2022 for the first time in a decade the Afghan applicants were treated in a non-discriminatory way, with 49% overall recognition rate (14% refugee recognition rate and 35% subsidiary protection rate) and 51% rejection rate.
+However, in 2023 the rate dropped back to 14% overall recognition rate (5% refugee recognition rate and 9% subsidiary protection rate) and 86% rejection rate.
+Out of all 167 Afghan cases decided on their substance just 76% were dealt in accelerated procedure as manifestly unfounded, while in 2022 these were 20% of the decided cases; 86% in 2021, and 95% in 2020.
+Therefore, the more than half of them (68%)[7] continued to abscond before receiving a first instance decision, which was issued on the merits in just 3%[8] of the caseload.

 Türkiye